butlerboy92/post-install-config/README.md

 Agents have access to Helpdesk with the intention of responding and resolving tickets.
 Agents may have one to many departments and roles associated with one another.
 <br />
 <br />
-We will be adding two Agents and giving them any name, I will use "Tim" and "Eric", and take a moment to observe through the tabs 'Acess', 'Permissions', 'Teams'<br />
+We will be adding two Agents and giving them any name (I will use "Tim" and "Eric"), and take a moment to observe through the tabs 'Acess', 'Permissions', 'Teams'<br />
 Next to the Username field, in Account; is set password.
 Click that and make sure the boxes are unticked and then create a password (we will be using these later)
 <br />
 <br />